Usage & Examples

 -

-// TrilerpMeshComponent.h : 166 protected: FVector Centroid( FVector a, FVector b, FVector c, FVector d ) const;
+Centroid// TrilerpMeshComponent.h : 166 protected: FVector Centroid( FVector a, FVector b, FVector c, FVector d ) const; -

 Reflection-enabled